axonops/axonops-server-compose/README.md

 The `docker-compose.yml` file orchestrates the following services:
 1. **axon-server**: The core backend component of AxonOps.
 This service handles communication with agents and exposes REST APIs for configuration.
 2. **axon-dash**: The frontend component providing dashboards and a user interface for interacting with AxonOps.
-3. **Elasticsearch**: A search and analytics engine used by AxonOps to store and index data.
+3. **Elasticsearch®**: A search engine used by AxonOps to store and index data.
-4. **Apache Cassandra**: A distributed NoSQL database used by AxonOps to store time-series data.
+4. **Apache Cassandra®**: A distributed NoSQL database used by AxonOps to store time-series data.
 5. **busybox (initialization container)**: Ensures proper file permissions for mounted volumes before starting Elasticsearch and Cassandra.

 ### Key Components